We asked brides, what are the things they would have changed if they were to plan their wedding again?

 6. Hotel For Wedding Night

-The next thing on the list of the things brides regret is the decision not to book a hotel for the wedding night.
 The newlyweds are usually so exhausted, that they need to be taken care of.
-So don’t hesitate to book a hotel not less than 3 stars.
+So don’t hesitate to book a hotel not less than 4 stars for the wedding night.

 When booking, mention that it will be your first married night together to get some compliments from the hotel administration, as well as order some extra services as: